OlavHN/comoyo.github.com/_posts/2013-08-01-m2m_adventures.md

 While the placement of the sensor leads works well with the components inside, they are slightly too close to the lid snaps, making opening and closing the box more difficult.
 A second revision would probably have them placed closer to the bottom of the box.

-Once the box was finished, it was quite easy to strap the box to the beams at the test site, and using cable ties to fasten the water probe to the deck pillar.
+Once the box was finished, it was quite easy to strap the box to the beams at the test site with a luggage strap, and using cable ties to fasten the water probe to the deck pillar.
+The luggage strap is adjustable, making opening the box and switching the batteries relatively easy.

+As this post is getting quite long, we're going to have to round it off here - stay tuned for further adventures in machine to machine communication!
+We'll be discussing power usage and battery issues, as well as some problems we encountered during the project.